 (2) Where the Director, an authorised person or committee is satisfied that the assigned practitioner has shown that the application of Schedule 1 would not be reasonable, the Director, an authorised person or a committee shall determine that Schedule 2 shall apply.

-[Rule 15 inserted in Gazette 30 Oct 1992 p.
+[Rule 15 inserted: Gazette 30 Oct 1992 p.
 5335-6.]

 16. Agents’ fees